Period two solution for a class of distributed delay differential equations: Introduction

 \section{Introduction}

-In the study of delay differential equations, it has been shown that delay is responsible to cause oscillation of the solution.
-Periodic solutions of delay differential equations (DDEs) have been extensively studied, see e.g. \cite{Hale:1993} and references therein.
+In the study of delay differential equations, it has been shown that delay is often responsible for causing oscillation of the solution.
+Periodic solutions of delay differential equations (DDEs) have been extensively studied in the literature, see e.g. \cite{KennedyStumpf:2016,Nussbaum:1973,Nussbaum:1974,Nussbaum:19792,Walther:2014} and references therein.
+The theory of delay differential equations has been extensively developed and widely applied to problems in several disciplines, see \cite{Diekmann:1995,Hale:1993,Smith:2010}.

-In the paper \cite{Kaplan=000026Yorke:1974}, Kaplan and Yorke consider the existence of a symmetric periodic solution of period 4 to the following DDE:
+In the paper \cite{Kaplan=000026Yorke:1974}, Kaplan and Yorke investigate the existence of a symmetric period-4 solution to the following DDE:

-where $f$ is a certain odd function from a subset of $\mathbb{R}$ to $\mathbb{R}$.
-The authors pay attention to a periodic solution that satisfies the symmetry:
+where $f$ is an odd continuous function mapping $\mathbb{R}$ to $\mathbb{R}$.
+It is assumed that the function $f$ satisfies $xf(x)>0$ for $x\not=0$ with $f(0)=0$.
+The authors specifically focused on a periodic solution that satisfies the following symmetry constraint:

-Thus the period of the solution is $4$.
-It is shown that the following planar system of ordinary differential equations (ODEs):
+implying the period of the solution is $4$.
+They showed that the following planar system of ordinary differential equations (ODEs)